dlwicksell/nodem/README.md

     > db.close({restoreTerminal: true});

+Nodem has a new procedure API, which is similar to the function API, except that it is used to call M procedures or subroutines, which do not return any values.
+The procedure API accepts one argument, a JavaScript object.
+The object must contain the required procedure property, set to the name of the procedure or subroutine.
+It may also contain an optional property, called arguments, which is an array of arguments to pass to the procedure.
+E.g.

+    > db.procedure({procedure: 'set^node', arguments: ['dlw', 5]});

 ## Installation ##

 There are a few things to be aware of in order to use the Nodem addon.
 You will